 By the time 1998 rolled around, Scott was done with tabletop trees.
 The day after Thanksgiving, we borrowed a friend’s pick-up and drove up the winding driveway of our neighbor with the towering firs.
 And that’s how we met Rex Boozer.
-No joke, his name was Mr. Boozer.
+Yes.
+Our neighbor was a Boozer.

 Mr. Boozer was a retired wheat farmer, but many years back, he had planted some Christmas trees to sell to nurseries.
 Most had sold, but he still had a line of trees too big for commercial use.

 “Would you be willing to sell us one of your big firs?”
 Scott asked.